How To Make Weak Hair Stronger Using Natural Treatments

 2. Essential Oil Massage

 The magical essential oils are medicinal and help strengthen your hair follicles and repair weak strands from within (10), (11).
-If you have been looking for how to get thicker hair without spending a lot on hair-strengthening treatments or hair keratin treatments from a salon, try this essential oil mix, which also stimulates hair growth.
+If you have been wondering how to get thicker hair without spending a lot on hair-strengthening treatments or keratin treatments from a salon, try this essential oil mix, which may also stimulate hair growth.

 What You Need